gbmhunter/blog/content/electronics/components/inductors.md

     \( C_P \) = parasitic parallel capacitance (\( F \))<br>
 </p>

-The main parasitic components are the series resistance (\( R_S \)) and the parallel capacitance (\( C_P \)).
+The main parasitic components are the series resistance (`\( R_S \)`) and the parallel capacitance (`\( C_P \)`).
 The series resistance arises from the resistance of the coil of wire which makes up the inductor.
 This thinner and longer the coil, the larger this resistance.
 The parallel capacitance is due to coil windings being very close to one another, each coil forming small capacitors to surrounding coils.
 This small capacitors can be lumped together and form the parallel capacitance.

-This model is a pretty good representation for most simulation purposes, and gives that characteristic decrease in performance (non-inductor-like behvaiour) at high-frequencies.
+This model is a pretty good representation for most simulation purposes, and gives that characteristic decrease in performance (non-inductor-like behavior) at high-frequencies.

 Typical values might be: